CoasterCms/coastercms/README.md

 <a name="item3"></a>
 ## Add to an Existing Project

-If you'd rather, you can also add Coaster CMS to an existing project:
+If you'd rather add Coaster CMS to an existing Laravel project, follow the steps through below:

 1. Add "web-feet/coasterframework": "5.3.*" to the composer.json file and run composer update
 2. Go to the root directory of your project.